apache/cloudstack-docs/rtd/source/ansible.rst

 Let’s take it as a given that configuration management makes life much easier (and is quite cool), Ansible only needs an SSH connection to the hosts that you’re going to manage to get started.
-While Ansible requires Python 2.4 or greater to on the host you’re going to manage in order to leverage the vast majority of its functionality, it is able to connect to hosts which don’t have Python installed in order to then install Python, so it’s not really a problem.
+While Ansible requires Python 2.4 or greater on the host you’re going to manage in order to leverage the vast majority of its functionality, it is able to connect to hosts which don’t have Python installed in order to then install Python, so it’s not really a problem.
 This greatly simplifies the